kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 <p align="center">Example of lane pixel detection using the sliding window algorithm</p>
 <br>

-The X and Y coordinates of the selected pixels (red and blue pixels in image above) are the passed on to the line fitting process, <code class=redcode>fit_polynomial_v1</code> ( `common/utils.py`, lines 347-361).
+The X and Y coordinates of the selected pixels (red and blue pixels in image above) are the passed on to the line fitting process, <code class=redcode>fit_polynomial_v1</code> ( `classes/imagepipeline.py`, lines 558-572).
 This routine calls `np.polyfit` to fit a second degree polynomial over the detected pixels.

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test3_c.png"
 style=" margin:1px 40px; width: 100%" />
 <p align="center">Example of lane pixel detection and fitted polynomials</p>
 <br>

-### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5.1 Describe how (and identify where in your code) you calculated the radius of curvature of the lanes.

-For lane detection on images, radius of curvature calculation is performed in  <code class=redcode>calculate_radius()</code> ( `common/utils.py`, lines 720-728):
+For lane detection on images, radius of curvature calculation is performed in  <code class=redcode>calculate_radius()</code> ( `classes/imagepipeline.py`, lines 720-730):

 ```python
 def calculate_radius(y_eval, fit_coeffs, units, MX_denom = 700, MY_denom = 720, debug = False):